polkafoundry/polkadocs/docs/guide/README.md

 It is just a plain and ordinary JavaScript (ES6) class.
 The `@contract` decorator is there simply to indicate that this is a smart contract.

-We will create a simple `SimpleStore` smart contract - one that stores the last value the users set.
 First, rename the the class to `SimpleStore` and add a field named `value`.
 ```javascript{2}
 @contract class SimpleStore {
   value = 0
 }
 ```
 `0` is the intial value.
 If you don't set, it defaults to `undefined`.
-The code snippet above uses _class instance field_ syntax which is an ES's proposed feature.
-Icetea supports most of the recent ES proposals natively, so you can utilize modern JavaScript confidently without the need of transpiling with tools like Babel.
+The code snippet above uses [class instance field syntax](https://developers.google.com/web/updates/2018/12/class-fields) which is an ES2019 proposal.
+Icetea supports most of the recent ES proposals out of the box, so you can utilize modern JavaScript confidently without the need of transpiling with tools like Babel.

 ### Specify contract state